benmvp/slides/2019/webu/webdev.md

 NOTES:
 - Things like display an alert message whenever someone visited my site! 🤦🏾‍♂️
+  * Kinda similar to those permission to send Notifications or read Location pop-ups
+  * It's all cyclical
 - Soooo many things we wouldn't do today
 - Like including a `<script>` in the `<head>` is bad because it blocks down render
 - Using `document.writeln` to dynamically write content to the page